omarmetman/WA-Radar-Serverr/README.md

 ## 🐳 Docker Setup

-Running the app via Docker is highly recommended for background execution and containerization.
+Running the app via Docker is highly recommended for background execution and isolation.

 **Start with Docker Compose:**
 ```bash